Guardians of the Galaxy Vol. 2

 Mediaversity Grade: D 2.33/5

-But for its focus on the fanboys, Guardians of the Galaxy Vol. 2 fails to endear its characters to other segments of its audience and Marvel finds itself with yet another failed opportunity to present meaningful characterization in conjunction with wham-bam action.
+But in the process, Guardians of the Galaxy Vol. 2 fails to endear its characters to other segments of its audience.
+Marvel finds itself with yet another failed opportunity to present meaningful characterization in conjunction with wham-bam action.

 Grade: DLi